 Why Pursue CFP?

-CFP is the highest level of certification for a professional aiming to carve a niche in the financial industry and is appreciated worldwide by professionals as well as consumers.
-The certificate has been awarded the Gold Standard Award by the Wall Street Journals which speaks volume of its credibility.
-The CFP candidates are remunerated with attractive salaries in industries such as investments, insurance, tax, retirement & real estate.
+CFP is the highest level of certification for a professional aiming to carve a niche in the financial industry and is appreciated worldwide by professionals and consumers.
+The certificate has been awarded the Gold Standard Award by the Wall Street Journal, which speaks volumes of its credibility.
+The CFP candidates are remunerated with attractive salaries in investments, insurance, tax, retirement & real estate.

 Why pursue CMA?